 Naïve Style-level Feedback Trading in Passive Funds

-Passive ETFs are ideally suited for style-level feedback trading because of their high liquidity, ease of short-selling and pure play on investment styles.
+Passive Exchange-Traded Funds (ETFs) are ideally suited to style-level feedback trading because of their high liquidity, ease of short-selling, and pure play on investment styles.
 I find strong evidence of short-term style momentum trading in ETFs.
 Institutional investors that use ETFs do not act as arbitrageurs by trading against style momentum.
-Institutions, especially the less sophisticated ones, are style momentum traders themselves.
-Recent style-level demand predicts style-level return reversals.
-These findings suggest that naïve positive feedback trading, especially by institutions, can destabilize financial markets in the short run.
+Institutions, especially less sophisticated ones, are themselves style momentum traders.
+Moreover, recent style-level demand predicts style-level return reversals.
+These findings suggest that uninformed positive feedback trading by less sophisticated market participants can destabilize financial markets in the short run.

 JEL Classification: G10, G11, G14, G23